 Like much of Europe, Ireland has a long history of war and conflict, with invaders that include the Vikings, who founded Dublin.
 The Normans, the Scots, the Spanish, the English, the Dutch, and the French are among other visitors over the centuries who liked Ireland so much they decided they would fight for it.

 One result is the abundance of castles that dominate towns and hills around Ireland.
-Perhaps the most famous is Blarney Castle, County Cork, best known for its ritual of “kissing the Blarney Stone” – said to be the secret of Irish eloquence.
+Perhaps the most famous castle in Ireland is Blarney Castle, County Cork, best known for its ritual of “kissing the Blarney Stone” – said to be the secret of Irish eloquence.

 Cahir Castle, a medieval European castle, was thought to be impregnable until attacked with artillery in 1599.
 Standing on a rocky island on the River Suir, County Tipperary, it is among the country’s biggest—and best preserved—castles.